mwvgroup/Pitt-Google-Broker/broker/README.md

 # this script is described in the text below
 ```

+It may ask you to authenticate yourself using `gcloud auth login`;
+follow the instructions.

 `setup_broker.sh` does the following:

 1. Create and configure GCP resources in BigQuery, Cloud Storage, and Pub/Sub.
+If you don't have a `bigqueryrc` config file setup it will walk you through creating one.

 2. Upload the [beam](beam/), [consumer](consumer/), and [night_conductor](night_conductor/) directories to the Cloud Storage bucket [ardent-cycling-243415-broker_files](https://console.cloud.google.com/storage/browser/ardent-cycling-243415-broker_files?project=ardent-cycling-243415&pageState=%28%22StorageObjectListTable%22:%28%22f%22:%22%255B%255D%22%29%29&prefix=&forceOnObjectsSortingFiltering=false).
 The VMs will fetch a new copy of these files before running the relevant process.
 This provides us with the flexibility to update individual broker processes/components (except Cloud Functions) by simply uploading a new version of the relevant file(s) to the bucket; we do not have to build a new Docker image, repackage, or redeploy.